vatpac-technology/sops/docs/2607-update/index.md

 ##### Gundagai (GUN)
 The boundaries of **GUN** have changed.

 - **KAT** expanded to include airspace that was previously part of BIK.
-The subsector has additional respondibilities to process and sequence YSWS arrivals.
+The subsector has additional responsibilities to process and sequence YSWS arrivals.
-- **BIK** adjusted size to accomodate an expansion in KAT airspace close to the SY TCU boundary.
+- **BIK** adjusted size to accommodate an expansion in KAT airspace close to the SY TCU boundary.
 BIK retains responsibility for the airspace above the SY TCU.
 - **GUN** shrunk slightly as the BIK subsector extended westward.
 GUN has additional responsibilities for processing arrivals to YSWS.

 Please see the **[Gundagai SOPs](../enroute/melbourne/GUN)** for full details about GUN operations.